 They are designed to carry either hard or soft luggage systems for multi-day rides.

-Your choice of adventure bike is largely dependant on the amount of time you spend on-road verses off-road.
+Your choice of adventure bike is largely dependent on the amount of time you spend on-road versus off-road.
 Obviously, the larger adventure bikes like the BMW R1200GS take a lot more handling in tricky off-road situations but are well suited to the road sections of your trip.

-There is an upsurge in recent years towards lightweight adventure bikes, which can be a small as 250cc and are a great option if you are downsizing from a larger bike, or just starting out in adventure riding.
+There is an upsurge in recent years towards lightweight adventure bikes, which can be as small as 250cc and are a great option if you are downsizing from a larger bike, or just starting out in adventure riding.

 A good example of a lightweight adventure bike is the Suzuki DR650S.
 It is at the larger end of dual-sport bikes, and at the lighter end of adventure bikes, but with a few minor modifications like adding a larger fuel tank and small windshield, they make an excellent entry-level adventure bike.

 A Supermoto (or Supermotard) is a dirt bike converted to street use.
-They are usually a Motocross or Enduro bike fitted with smaller diameter wheels (usually 17″) with street tires and improved braking more like a road bike, and other changes like suspension settings.
+They are usually a Motocross or Enduro bikes fitted with smaller diameter wheels (usually 17″) with street tires and improved braking more like a road bike, and other changes like suspension settings.

 They were first built to compete in special Supermotard races, which include hard-packed dirt sections, asphalt sections, and even small motocross-style jumps or they can be just used as a road-legal street bike.
 A Supermoto bike can be either two-stroke or four-stroke, usually from 250cc to 500cc.